How do I subscribe?

 I don’t like the group / news source in one of your victories.

-Tell us!
-We love feedback.
-We’re not perfect and appreciate the chance to learn and grow.
+Tell me!
+I love feedback.
+I'm not perfect and appreciate the chance to learn and grow.

 How did this newsletter get started?
 What is Peace is Loud?

-We work at Peace is Loud, a nonprofit that champions women peacebuilders.
-In January, we started sending Small Victories to our coworkers as a way of lifting people’s spirits.
+We met while working together at Peace is Loud, a nonprofit that uses storytelling to advance social justice movement building.
+In January 2017, we started sending Small Victories to our coworkers as a way of lifting people’s spirits.
 At the time, we didn’t expect it to be anything more than that.
 But our coworkers started forwarding the emails to friends, and people we didn’t know began emailing us and asking to sign up.
 So we made it public—and were thrilled that thousands of people subscribed.

-It became such a big project that we now send it out independently, but we’re grateful to have the continued and generous support of Peace is Loud as a sponsor, and we want to give a special shoutout to Codey Young, Joanna Hoffman, and Jamie Dobie for all of their help along the way.
+It became such a big project that we began sending it out independently later that year, but were grateful to have the continued and generous support of Peace is Loud as a sponsor.
+(Special shoutout to Codey Young, Joanna Hoffman, and Jamie Dobie for all of their help along the way!)

 Are you the anti-reproductive rights group named Small Victories?

-We won't ever sell or share your email addresses or any other data you share with us.
-We didn't think this website used cookies, but we just did some sort of scan, and it turns out it does!
-We have Google Analytics set up so we can see how many people visit our site, but that's probably where the cookies came from.
-So we think they're collecting some sort of personal data, like IP address and location (maybe?), but again, we're not disclosing that to anyone, and honestly, we're not even entirely sure where to find that info.
-We're not a company - just two people sending out a weekly newsletter - soooo just doing our best here.
+I won't ever sell or share your email addresses or any other data you share with me.
+I didn't think this website used cookies, but I just did some sort of scan, and it turns out it does!
+I have Google Analytics set up so I can see how many people visit our site, but that's probably where the cookies came from.
+So I think they're collecting some sort of personal data, like IP address and location (maybe?), but again, I'm not disclosing that to anyone, and honestly, I'm not even entirely sure where to find that info.
+I'm not a company - just a person sending out a weekly newsletter - soooo just doing my best here.